-This course was created for the shmita year 2014-15, however, is already proving to be different.
-A network of rabbis, educators, social activists, environmentalists and business people spanning Israel and the Diaspora are recovering the values of shmita and finding creative ways to express them in the public sphere.
+This course was created for the shmita year 2014-15, a year which has proved to be different.
+A network of rabbis, educators, social activists, environmentalists and business people spanning Israel and the Diaspora had begun recovering the values of shmita and finding creative ways to express them in the public sphere.
 This remains true for the current shmita year as well.

 This course will explore some of the foundational texts and values of shmita, seek to understand a little of the history of shmita since the return of Jewish agricultural pioneers to Israel in the 1880s and attempt to envision new possibilities for shmita in the coming decades.
 This course is offered in partnership with Hazon.

 Avraham smashing the idols, Vashti sprouting a tail, and the very fact that the Torah was created 974 generations before creation.
 Many of the stories Jews (and other readers of scripture) tell about the characters in Tanakh are not found there, but are contained in a large body of literature called Midrash.